 Even with the glare on his face.

 I couldn’t help wondering why he seemed so angry with me.
-Surely it wasn’t because I was ogling him at the viewing of the man who was supposed to be my boyfriend.
-I gave that one a few moments of thought.
+Surely it wasn’t because I was ogling him at the viewing of a man who was supposed to have been my boyfriend.
+I gave that one a few beats of consideration.

 Nah.
 That couldn’t be it.

 Hostile Hottie stuck the hand he’d accosted me with in front of my face, all but daring me to shake it.
 “Eddie Deitz.”

 I blinked.
 “Huh?”
 Brilliant, MayBell.
 Oscar-worthy response.